A few words

 Why Fort Moore?

-The change would honor Lieutenant General Harold G. Moore (“Hal”) and Julie Moore for their exceptional service together and example to the United States Army and the Nation.
-The initiative is led by two sons – Dave and Steve Moore.
+The change would honor Lieutenant General Harold G. Moore (“Hal”) and Julie Moore for their exceptional service together and as examples to the United States Army and the Nation.
+The initiative is led by their three sons – Dave, Greg, and Steve Moore.
 Within the military community, Lt.
-General Moore is famous for his valor leading troops at Landing Zone X-ray during the Vietnam war and combat leadership.is Julie’s leadership in caring for the families of the fallen back home is memorialized at the National Infantry Museum, and it is this, as well as her work supporting the Army Community Service organization and other family oriented support groups, that makes her contribution remarkable.
+General Moore is famous for his valor in leading troops at Landing Zone X-ray during the Vietnam war and for combat leadership.
+Julie’s leadership in caring for the families of the fallen back home is memorialized at the National Infantry Museum, and it is this, as well as her work supporting the Army Community Service organization and other family-oriented support groups, that makes her contribution remarkable.

 A version of their extraordinary service was famously depicted in Mel Gibson’s “We Were Soldiers” based on the New York Times Bestseller written by Lt.
-Gen. Moore and veteran war correspondent Jospeh Galloway.
+Gen. Moore and veteran war correspondent Joseph Galloway.
 But the Moore children say there is more to the story.
-Their mother Julie’s trailblazing efforts to advocate for soldier’s spouses while supporting her own family is less known.
+Their mother Julie’s trailblazing efforts to advocate for soldiers’ spouses while supporting her own family are less known.

 In 1965, Fort Benning was so overwhelmed by casualties following the battle of Ia Drang Valley that taxi cabs were delivering the devastating news via telegrams.
 Horrified, Julie began following every cab to console the widows.
 Ultimately, she would attend every local funeral of every soldier lost during her husband’s command.
 It’s because of her unwavering dedication that the Army changed its policy of death notification.